-binding:client binding list Specifies a list of potential client-side binding chains.
+binding chains.
 The CSI binding must be added to the relevant chains to effect CSIv2 credential propagation at invocation time.

-principal sponsor:csi: This must be set to true to indicate use principal sponsor that the CSIv2 credential information is to be specified in the configuration file.
+principal_sponsor:csi: This must be set to true to indicate use principal sponsor that the CSIv2 credential information that the CSIv2 credential information is to be specified in the configuration file.